maggisledjeski/Diffusion/go/README.txt

 README FILE FOR GO CODE:

 In this repository the file, diffusion.go, contains the code of my project.
-This file asks for user input on how to run the program, using a switch statement with cases to navigate whether the user wants to run a partition or not, leaving the default case as "Entered an invalid input" if the user does not answer the prompt correctly.
+This program's main function contains the code to time the diffusion function, which contains the diffusion code.
+The diffusion method asks for user input on how to run the program, using a switch statement with cases to navigate whether the user wants to run a partition or not, leaving the default case as "Entered an invalid input" if the user does not answer the prompt correctly.
+If one wanted to change the size of the room, go to lines 11 and 15 and change N and x.
+Make sure that x is a double or an error will be printed, and the program will stop.

 In order to run this program correctly, please read the following:

 TO RUN WITHOUT A PARTITION: